 And finally, Proverbs 12:22 says, “Lying lips are an abomination to the Lord, but those who act faithfully are his delight.”

-How These Scriptures Play Out in Present-day Life
+How Scriptures About Narcissists Lying Play Out in Present-day Life

 Lying is a pernicious habit.
 After being trapped by the first lie, the next lie is told to cover up the first one.
 This can go on forever.
 And keeping up with it all can be maddening.